 Nearly everything - word processing, spreadsheet-eyeballing, note-taking and no doubt other dubious activities - is done online via Google's Chrome browser and pretty much everything you produce is saved onto the 'cloud'.

 This means that Chromebooks generally don't come with much storage and don't require a particularly fast processor...which in turn makes them very cheap compared to 'normal' computers.

 Chromebooks run Chrome OS, a stripped-back, Linux-based operating system which revolves mainly around the Chrome browser.
-Although an increasing number of apps which also work offline are now available for it, the idea is that most of what you do on a device running Chrome OS is done via the Chrome browser while you're hooked up to the internet.
+Although an increasing number of apps which also work offline are now available for it, the idea is that most of what you do on a Chrome OS device is done online using the Chrome browser.

-But what does all that mean when it comes to running a business with these new-fangled machines?
+But what does all this mean when it comes to running a business with a Chromebook?